ubilab-ss21/escape-room---light-code/README.md

 What we could have done differently
 --------------------
 - Made use of an OLED display to display the sequence.
-- Possibly integrated it with other puzzles
+- Possibly integrated it with other puzzles.
+- Mdae use of small e-ink displays to show node number at the ESP's (increase randomness).